-The user can direct the CN8236 to segment traffic from a fixed PCI address (that is, a Virtual FIFO buffer) for circuit-based CBR traffic.
+The user can direct the RS8234 to segment traffic from a fixed PCI address (i.e., a Virtual FIFO) for circuit-based CBR traffic.

 The user can delineate up to sixteen CBR pipes (or tunnels) in which to transmit multiple UBR, VBR, or ABR channels.
-In addition, the bandwidth of any single tunnel can be shared by up to four different priorities of traffic, establishing a multi-service tunnel.
+In addition, the bandwidth of any single tunnel can be shared by up to four different priorities of traffic, in effect, establishing a multi-service tunnel.
 This allows proprietary management schemes to operate under preallocated CBR bandwidths.